-11. rman's rank correlation is acharacteristics. ••••• method of computing correlation between

-(a) Simple (b) Complex

-(c) Rude (d) Crude

-12. • pearman's rank correlation, various it wo characteristics and a correlation are assigned according to aputed between these ranks.

-(a) Ranks (b) Tanks

-(c) Numbers (d) Standard

-13. en the given data consist of some son's coefficient is likely to be undu observations, the value of karl exted.

-(a) Special (b) Extreme

-(c) General (d) Usual

-14. The coefficient of correlation obtained or n the b asis of ranks is called

-(a) Spearman's rank correlation (b) Correlation

-(d) Karl Pearson correlation
+- 11. Spearman's rank correlation is a method of computing correlation between two characteristics. - (a) Simple (b) Complex - (c) Rude (d) Crude - 12.
+In Spearman's rank correlation, various items are assigned according to the two characteristics and a correlation is computed between these ranks. - (a) Ranks (b) Tanks - (c) Numbers (d) Standard - 13.
+When the given data consist of some observations, the value of karl pearson's coefficient is likely to be unduly affected. - (a) Special (b) Extreme - (c) General (d) Usual - 14.
+The coefficient of correlation obtained on the basis of ranks is called - (a) Spearman's rank correlation (b) Correlation - (c) Regression (d) Karl Pearson correlation